Where Stay

 Paris

 Paris, the City of Light, captivates with its unique architectural and cultural diversity.
-Choosing the right neighbourhood for your stay is essential for an authentic experience and to optimise your discoveries.
-Each arrondissement has its own distinct character, from the bohemian buzz of Montmartre to the elegance of the Marais.
+Choosing the right neighbourhood for your stay is essential to savour an authentic experience and maximise your discoveries.
+Each arrondissement boasts its own distinct character, from the bohemian buzz of Montmartre to the elegance of the Marais.

 Neighborhoods at a glance